zenodeapp/shielded-swap/README.md

 - Swapping of any type of token, not just naan <=> uosmo pairs would have been possible if I refactored the code further.
 The wizard depends mostly on which pool is selected, thus treating this as the indicator to which two tokens the user wanted to swap would have been feasible!
 - Implementing more tutorial-like workflows for changing the [config](config.json)-file would have made it easier to get started.
 - The [config](config.json)-file is currently quite bloated.
-Some values could have been fetched and stored into an auto-generated static-config.json file (e.g. like deriving `osmoAddress` from the `osmoKey`).
+Some values could have been fetched and stored into an auto-generated static-config.json file (e.g. like deriving `osmoAddress` from the `osmoKey` and `namTransparent` from the `namImplicitKey`).
 - [Issue #1](https://github.com/zenodeapp/shielded-swap/issues/1)

 </br>